Charalambides Christis

 Vitamin B2 (Riboflavin)

-Vitamin B2 contributes to energy production, fatigue reduction, normal nervous system function and the health of the mucous membranes, skin and eyes.
-It is found in foods such as milk, meat, yeast, wheat germ, fortified cereals, eggs, etc.
+Riboflavin (vitamin B2) is a member of the B-vitamin complex.
+It was first isolated from milk whey in 1933 by Dr Kuhn.
+Vitamin B2 contributes to energy production, helps reduce fatigue, supports the normal functioning of the nervous system and plays a role in maintaining the health of the mucous membranes, skin and eyes.
+It is found in foods such as milk, meat, yeast, wheat germ, fortified cereals and eggs, among others.

 Vitamin B12